wbing-xu/usa-cemetery-data/README.md

 ## Cleaning an existing checkpoint

-If you already have a `cemetery_checkpoint2.csv` file and want to keep only verified acreage rows:
+If you already have a `cemetery_checkpoint2.csv` file and want to keep only verified acreage rows (without touching `scrape_cemeteries.py`):

 ```bash
 # Produces validated_cemetery_areas.csv with columns: cemetery_name, area_acres, area_source